COSC3020/graph-search-tlaceby/README.md

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+Sol:
+Foreach node in the graph, we traverse all of it's unvisited neighbors.
+This means our $\Theta()$ complexity is $\Theta(E + V)$. $E$ represents all edges in the graph and $V$ represents all verticies in the graph.

 ## Bonus